scottericpetersen/pro-audio-on-linux/README.md

-# An Introduction to Pro Audio on Linux for the Uninitiated
+# An Introduction to Pro Audio on Linux for the Recently Initiated

 __Version:__ 1.0.0